 Asset Class Target Allocation Long-term Expected Real Rate of Return Expected Money- Weighted Rate of Return

 Global equity 60.0% 5.25% 3.15%

 Global fixed income 20.0% 1.25% 0.25%

 Private investments 20.0% 7.25% 1.45%

 100.0%

-Inflation 2.50%
+Inflation : 2.50%

 Administrative expenses netted above 0.25%

 Investment rate of return 7.60%

 Discount Rate.
-The discount rate used to measure the total pension liability as of December 31, 2020 was 7.6% (down from 8.0% at December 31, 2019).
+The discount rate used to measure the total pension liability as of December 31, 2021 was 7.6%.
 The projection of cash flows used to determine the discount rate assumes that employer and employee contributions will be made at the rates agreed upon for employees and the actuarially determined rates for employers.
 Based on these assumptions, the pension plan's fiduciary net position was projected to be available to pay all projected future benefit payments of current active and inactive employees.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.